GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 - b.
 Any other necessary information required for the handler’s records.

-- Once the sweeps have concluded, a school administrator will release the lockdown and return the school to its normal operations.
+- Once the sweeps have concluded, a school administrator will release the Lock and Teach and return the school to its normal operations.

 The HCPS Emergency Manager, the School Services supervisor on scene, and the school administration will conduct a debrief immediately following the sweep.
 A summary of the sweep and its results will be documented in an inter-office memorandum to the Commander, School Services.
 Any concerns or issues will be addressed prior to scheduling and conducting the next sweep.